adinamatei/ColorGame/README.md

 # Color Game

- For this project I used my Webpack Boilerplate and represinte a simple Color Game Guessing made with JavaScript.
+ For this project I used my [Webpack Boilerplate](https://github.com/adinamatei/webpackBoilerplate).
+I hope you'll like this simple Color Guessing Game in JavaScript.

- * How to play
+## How to play
-- Find the square with the RGB color described above and click on it
+- Click the square that matches the RGB color described in the header
-- If you guess, the color of all squares it changes in guessed color; otherwise, the clicked square it disappear
+- If you guess, all squares will change their color to the guessed color; otherwise, the clicked square will disappear
-- With the New Colors button you can reset the colors
+- Start a new game by clicking the New Colors button
-- With **Easy** and **Hard** buttons you can choose the mode how to play; on easy mode you play with 3 squares and on hard mode (the default mode) you play with 6 squares
+- Set difficulty to **Easy**, and play with 3 squares, or **Hard**, to play with 6 squares

 Have fun!